 It's helpful to question the content of articles about the NHS, particularly those from the mainstream / corporate media.
 The bigger picture, which can be complex, is frequently omitted.
 This is not always deliberate on the part of an article's author, but it is possible to discern an escalating anti-NHS smear campaign when you consider the totality of the corporate media output.

 The Guardian has more of what the renowned investigative journalist John Pilger refers to as 'fig leaves'.
 That is, authors and content that add some degree of balance to the output.
-But as Pilger and others point out, even NHS coverage by those platforms with a reputation for objectivity; The Guardian, the BBC and Channel 4, generally does not succeed in telling the public what is going on.
+But as Pilger and others point out, even NHS coverage by those platforms with a reputation for objectivity; The Guardian, the BBC and Channel 4, often fails to inform the public of what is happening.

 Even if a think-tank can be said to be 'independent', that does not mean that it does not have an agenda.
 All think-tanks, whether they are anti-democratic or progressive, exists to engage in activism, to change public opinion and policy.
 Think-tanks that behave as if we live in an ideological vacuum, unwittingly or knowingly conspire with power and undermine democracy rather than strengthen it.
 As of 2018, The King's Fund is currently backing government / NHS England policy to implement STPs→ACOs→ICPs, which approximate the HMO model.